reposense/RepoSense/docs/ug/usingReports.md

 As a report consists of web pages, it can be viewed using a Web Browser.
 Here are the ways to view the report in different situations.

 * **Situation 1: The report has been hosted on a website**
-  * Simply go to the URL of the report ([example](https://nus-cs2113-ay1920s2.github.io/tp-dashboard)) in your browser .
+  * Simply go to the URL of the report ([example](https://nus-cs2113-ay1920s2.github.io/tp-dashboard)) in your browser.
 * **Situation 2: You generated the report in your computer earlier**
   * Run RepoSense with the `--view` option:<br>
     Format: `java -jar RepoSense.jar --view REPORT_FOLDER`<br>